score-partners/score.partners/process/3-definition.md

 # Definition: discover solutions

-Solution working groups complete the **solution working group template plan** and – when finished – report to Hugo, from Amsterdam WP4.
+Solution working groups complete the **solution working group template plan** (STILL IN DEVELOPMENT) and – when finished – report to Hugo, from Amsterdam WP4.

 The solution working group plan includes: